Skip to content

 • choose --runtime python when the project stays local to the repo and your team is Python-first

-• choose codex-package, gemini, opencode, or cursor only when your delivery model really needs those targets
+• choose codex-package, gemini, opencode, or cursor only when you really need a different way to ship the plugin

 That does not mean the repo must stay single-target forever: start with the most important target today and add the others only when the product genuinely expands.